ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

 {:id="NxtTouchSensor.BluetoothClient" .component .do} *BluetoothClient* : Specifies the BluetoothClient component that should be used for communication.
  **Must be set in the Designer.**

+{:id="NxtTouchSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the NxtTouchSensor.

 {:id="NxtTouchSensor.PressedEventEnabled" .boolean} *PressedEventEnabled*
 : Specifies whether the Pressed event should fire when the touch sensor is